kennethy/rust-lang/ch16/README.md

 ### Channels and Ownerships

 `send()` takes ownership of the passed variables.
 This is to ensure that once it's sent, the thread would not be able to use it.
+The receiver takes the ownership when the variables are moved.

 ### Sending Multiple Values and Seeing the Receiver Waiting